myersg86/tao-te-ching/README.md

 while the poor have nowhere to turn - all this is robbery and chaos.
-This is not the natural order of the universe, this is not the way to enlignenment.
+This is not the natural order of the universe, this is not the way to enlightenment.
 ```

 ## 54